AppsToGo: Use UMN Apps on Your Personal Device

 - In a web browser such as Firefox or Safari, go to https://apps.umn.edu.
 (Chrome Web Browsers, ChromeOS and Chromebook users please refer to AppsToGo: Using Chrome Web Browsers.)

 - Log in with your internet ID and password.
-You will be brought to your Favorites page where all the apps you have access to are listed.
+You will be brought to your Home page where all the apps you have access to and have favorited are listed.

 - If you are asked to trust any certificates, accept and trust them.